awslabs/open-data-docs/docs/kyfromabove/README.md

 The KyFromAbove program is administered by the Commonwealth Office of Technology, Office of Architecture and Governance, Division of Geographic Information.

 KyFromAbove imagery and LiDAR on AWS is available ranging from 2012 to 2022.
-These webmaps include tile-by-tile information regarding the year of acquisition.
+These webmaps include tile-by-tile information regarding the year of acquisition. <br>
-<a href="https://kygeonet.maps.arcgis.com/home/webmap/viewer.html?webmap=ba05e691cf3a4acd9583b12ccf09856e">KyFromAbove Imagery coverage map</a>
+<a href="https://kygeonet.maps.arcgis.com/home/webmap/viewer.html?webmap=ba05e691cf3a4acd9583b12ccf09856e">KyFromAbove Imagery coverage map</a><br>
 <a href="https://kygeonet.maps.arcgis.com/home/webmap/viewer.html?webmap=785e6040154e4050bda80049fc12d4a6">KyFromAbove LiDAR coverage map</a>

 ## Accessing KyFromAbove on AWS